Hierarchical DCC-HEAVY Model for High-Dimensional Covariance Matrices: Modelling Framework

 with \(\Sigma_{t} = \Exp(\varepsilon_{t}\varepsilon_{t}'|{\cal F}_{t-1}^{c,i})\).

-To model (1)-(4), we primarily rely on a hierarchical method introduced by \cite{hansen2014realized}.
-In particular, \({\cal F}_{t}^{c}\) is adopted to build up the model for the dynamics of the set of factors.
-Subsequently, conditional on former estimates, we set up the framework for the dynamics between each individual asset and the factors by utilizing \({\cal F}_{t}^{c,i}\).
-Ultimately, the nonlinear shrinkage method (\cite{ledoit2017nonlinear}) is utilized to define the covariances between idiosyncratic return components of the individual assets.
+To model (\ref{4}), we utilize the hierarchical factor approach of \cite{hansen2014realized}.
+In particular, \({\cal F}_{t}^{c}\) serves to specify the dynamics of the factor set.
+Subsequently, conditional on the former estimates, we set up the framework for the dynamics between each individual asset and the factors based on \({\cal F}_{t}^{c,i}\).
+Ultimately, the nonlinear shrinkage method (\cite{ledoit2017nonlinear}) is used to estimate $\Sigma_t$, containing the covariances between idiosyncratic return components of individual assets.